svkucheryavski/graasta-js/README.md

 <script defer src='/js/asta-b101.js'></script>
 ```

 And load the file in a browser.
 Everything should work.
+You can also download `index.html` from the same folder and look inside for inspiration.

 Here are some important notes about the use of the apps in your own projects: